LGA and PGA are types of surface mount technologies (SMT) that define how the processor will mount on the motherboard.

 - LGA 1151 for 7th, 8th, and 9th Gen Core, Pentium, and Celeron CPUs

 - LGA 1200 for 10th and 11th Gen Core, Pentium, and Celeron CPUs

 - LGA 2066 for 10th Gen Intel Core Extreme processors like the Intel Core i9-10980XE

 The number after LGA tells you how many contact pads the CPU has and how many corresponding pins the motherboard CPU socket has.

 Also Read: How to Check What CPU You Have?

 AMD has Started Using LGA based CPUs as well

-Most of the newer workstation and server grade AMD CPUs have started to utilize the LGA based surface mounting technique.
+Most of the newer workstations and server-grade AMD CPUs have started to utilize the LGA-based surface mounting technique.

-The latest workstation grade Ryzen Threadripper and Ryzen Epyc server based CPUs use the sTRX4 and the SP3 socket respectively both of which are LGA4094 sockets.
+The latest workstation grade Ryzen Threadripper and Ryzen Epyc server-based CPUs use the sTRX4 and the SP3 socket, respectively, which are LGA4094 sockets.